-Everyone has their favourite service.
+Everyone has their favorite service.
 Do your homework on a printing company before spending your precious cash.
 Nothing is worse than paying for cheap-looking, flimsy business cards.

 Some of the best business cards think outside of the box.
 A great first impression is one that conveys a creative mind.

 If you’re struggling with creative ideas for your business card, search online for inspiration.
-There’s even edible business cards out there!
+There are even edible business cards out there!

 Your business card should not only reflect you but your business.
 Refer to all the business cards you receive and imitate elements of the cards you find inspiring.
 Your company logo should be the biggest element on the card to grab attention.
 In terms of information, less is more.